Alex Pietrangelo: Personal life

 Pietrangelo was born to parents Joe and Edy, and raised along with his older brother David in King City.
 His father is the cousin of former NHL goaltender Frank Pietrangelo.
+He attended high school at Villanova College.

 Pietrangelo married St. Louis native Jayne in July 2016.
-In June 2017, he and his wife lost a son due to complications with the pregnancy.
+In 2017, he and his wife experienced pregnancy loss.
 They had triplets in July 2018.
-The couple had their fourth child, a girl in September 2020.
+The couple had their fourth child in September 2020.
+In September 2022, one of their children developed encephalitis; the ordeal caused Pietrangelo to miss nine games in the 2022–23 season and briefly contemplate retirement, though she made a recovery by the end of the year.

 As a child, Pietrangelo's friend died of cancer.
 As an adult, his niece was diagnosed with Wilms' tumor, but survived.
 This led him to partner with Friends of Kids with Cancer to raise funds and awareness for youth living with cancer.